keyurfaldu/AIgrads/Curated.md

 * Dense passage retrieval for open-domain question answering.
 (DPR)
 * How Context Affects Language Models' Factual Predictions
 * Latent retrieval for weakly supervised open domain question answering - ACL 2019

+**Explainability in NIPS2020**
+* How Can I Explain This to You?
+An Empirical Study of Deep Neural Network Explanation Methods [DONE]
+* Causal Shapley Values: Exploiting Causal Knowledge to Explain Individual Predictions of Complex Models
+* Asymmetric Shapley values: incorporating causal knowledge into model-agnostic explainability
+* Margins are Insufficient for Explaining Gradient Boosting
+* What Did You Think Would Happen?
+Explaining Agent Behaviour Through Intended Outcomes
+* PGM-Explainer: Probabilistic Graphical Model Explanations for Graph Neural Networks
+* Implicit Regularization in Deep Learning May Not Be Explainable by Norms
+* Model Interpretability through the lens of Computational Complexity
+* Attribution Preservation in Network Compression for Reliable Network Interpretation
+* GANSpace: Discovering Interpretable GAN Controls
+* Beyond Individualized Recourse: Interpretable and Interactive Summaries of Actionable Recourses
+* How does This Interaction Affect Me?
+Interpretable Attribution for Feature Interactions
+* Towards Interpretable Natural Language Understanding with Explanations as Latent Variables
+* Benchmarking Deep Learning Interpretability in Time Series Predictions
+* ICAM: Interpretable Classification via Disentangled Representations and Feature Attribution Mapping
+* Regularizing Black-box Models for Improved Interpretability
+* Fourier-transform-based attribution priors improve the interpretability and stability of deep learning models for genomics
+* Learning identifiable and interpretable latent models of high-dimensional neural activity using pi-VAE
+* Learning outside the Black-Box: The pursuit of interpretable models
+* Incorporating Interpretable Output Constraints in Bayesian Neural Networks
+* Interpretable Sequence Learning for Covid-19 Forecasting

 **Question Generation**
 * Machine Comprehension by Text-to-Text Neural Question Generation